-- 73. Since its certification for use in Pennsylvania, the ExpressVote XL has been purchased or selected for purchase by Philadelphia, Northampton, and Cumberland counties. - 74.
-As of December 2, 2019, Pennsylvania had approximately 8,536,368 registered voters. - 75.
-Approximately 1,446,240 registered voters (16.94%) reside in Philadelphia, Northampton, and Cumberland counties.6 - 76.
-The ExpressVote XL was used for an election in Pennsylvania for the first time by Philadelphia and Northampton Counties during the general election on November 5, 2019.
-Cumberland County did not use the ExpressVote XL in the November 5, 2019 general election as they were not in possession of them yet. - 77.
-The ExpressVote XL remains certified for use in Pennsylvania.
+87. Since its certification for use in Pennsylvania, the ExpressVote XL has been purchased by Philadelphia, Northampton, and Cumberland counties.

+88. As of December 2, 2019, Pennsylvania had approximately 8,536,368 registered voters.

+89. Approximately 1,446,240 registered voters (16.94%) reside in Philadelphia, Northampton, and Cumberland counties.

+90. The ExpressVote XL was used for an election in Pennsylvania for the first time by Philadelphia and Northampton Counties during the general election on November 5, 2019.
+Cumberland County did not use the ExpressVote XL in the November 5, 2019 general election as they were not in possession of them yet.

+91. The ExpressVote XL remains certified for use in Pennsylvania.